Thai One On Cooking Class – My Experience Learning How To Make Thai Food In Chiang Mai

 Sorry to disappoint, but none of the above occurred.
 In fact, the entire process of learning how to cook some of my favorite Thai dishes was truly an ingratiating experience.

-Yummy Pad Thai - Chiang Mai, Thailand.
+Yummy Pad Thai that we learned how to cook from scratch in Chiang Mai, Thailand.

 All of this coming from an individual who has mastered the art of making a delectable peanut butter and jelly sandwich.
 Before you laugh consider the following skills necessary to perfect such a craft.
 The ratio of peanut butter to jelly needs to be exact.
 It´s an art as much as it is a science.
 A little too much jam and you´re drowning in a sugary mucilaginous mess.
 A little heavy on the peanut butter and you´ve got a salty stick in the throat emergency room fiasco.
 Moreover, selecting the proper kind of bread (rye, sourdough, pumpernickel) is of utmost importance – no generically ´white´ crap is going to cut it here.
 Anyhow, enough with the self-depreciating humor.